Manoj-Katta/Ascend/README.md

 2. View your recommended roadmap based on quiz performance.
 3. Follow the steps in the roadmap to enhance your skills.

+The data folder contains the sample questions that can be added to the MongoDB database.

 Enjoy using Ascend!
 ## License